Cholera in Haiti and Dominican Republic

-- Wash your hands with soap under warm running water for at least 20 seconds as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.
+- Wash your hands frequently with soap and water for at least 20 seconds.
+Do this as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.

 - Use alcohol-based hand sanitizer if soap and water are not available.
 It's a good idea to always keep some with you when you travel.

-4. If you develop severe diarrhea and/or vomiting while travelling or after you return to Canada
+If you experience severe diarrhea and/or vomiting while travelling or after you return to Canada:

-- Drink fluids and use oral rehydration salts to prevent dehydration.
+- Drink fluids and use oral rehydration solutions to prevent dehydration.

 - Infants, young children, the elderly and those with underlying health conditions are at greatest risk of dehydration.